yireo/yireo-slides/slides/yireo/vsf2-magento2.md

 - Overriding composables
 - Overriding GraphQL queries & mutations

-^^All with as little core hacks as possible
+All with as little core hacks as possible

 ---
 # Overriding pages